iree-org/iree/docs/get_started/cmake_options_and_variables.md

 Enables building of the TensorFlow to IREE compiler under `integrations/tensorflow`, including some native binaries and Python packages.
-Note that TensorFlow's build system is bazel-based and this will require a functioning `bazel` installation.
-A `bazel` wrapper script will be emitted in your build directory and `bazel-bin` link will point to artifacts.
-This can be used to manually invoke additional bazel actions if desired.
+Note that TensorFlow's build system is bazel and this will require having previously built (or installed) the iree-tf-import at the path specified by `IREE_TF_TOOLS_ROOT`.

+#### `IREE_BUILD_TFLITE_COMPILER`:BOOL

+Enables building of the TFLite to IREE compiler under `integrations/tensorflow`, including some native binaries and Python packages.
+Note that TensorFlow's build system is bazel and this will require having previously built (or installed) the iree-tf-import at the path specified by `IREE_TF_TOOLS_ROOT`.

+#### `IREE_BUILD_XLA_COMPILER`:BOOL

+Enables building of the XLA to IREE compiler under `integrations/tensorflow`, including some native binaries and Python packages.
+Note that TensorFlow's build system is bazel and this will require having previously built (or installed) the iree-tf-import at the path specified by `IREE_TF_TOOLS_ROOT`.

+#### `IREE_TF_TOOLS_ROOT`:STRING

+Path to prebuilt TensorFlow integration binaries to be used by the Python bindings.
+Defaults to "${CMAKE_SOURCE_DIR}/integrations/tensorflow/bazel-bin/iree_tf_compiler", which is where they would be placed by a `bazel build` invocation.

 ## MLIR-specific CMake Options and Variables